camilouribebotta/visual-essays/docs/help.md

 ### data-video

 Associates a video with a text element.
-Youtthe current version of the visual essay
+Youtube videos are supported in the current version of the visual essay tool.
+Other streaming services may be added in future versions.

 #### data-video attributes

 - __id__:  The Youtube video ID.
-- __title__:
+- __title__:  The title attribute is used for the image caption.
+Markdown text formatting is supported in the title allowing for italicized and bold text.
 - __data-start__:  The starting timestamp (in seconds).
 If not provided the video will start playing from the beginning.

 ### data-primary